chivandikwa/gatsby-casper/src/content/test_builders.md

     }
 ```

 This base class has an abstract Build method returning the generic type.
-What this means is that if you have <code>TradePositionsBuilder: Builder\<TradePosition\></code>, the implementation must have a build method returning a trade position.
+What this means is that if you have `TradePositionsBuilder: Builder\<TradePosition\>`, the implementation must have a build method returning a trade position.
 This makes sense to be enforced as that is the core purpose of the builder.
 More interestingly however you will notice that there is an implicit operator overload from the builder itself to the generic type that calls this build method.
 This allows us to use the builder and have it implicitly cast to the target type in the end, making for succinct code.
 An alternative would have been to explicitly call build.

 > Whilst this pattern is simple, effort is made here clearly to make this as powerful out of the box as possible.
 As this is used in the practice take care to ensure patterns are observed especially the pain points of making builders and using them and address them as you go along.

 You would have taken notice of the Get and Set methods that work with a backing dictionary.
 This is in place to further make creating your own builders easy.
 Remember that as someone uses your builder they call the fluent methods one at a time before the implicit call to build.
 That means the values for each property need to be saved somewhere until build is called.
 If you are working with mutable types like DTOs this is easy as you can create the object and set the properties for each call, however this cannot be for immutable types like domain objects and as you can guess I am promoting immutability wherever possible, so this has to be supported out of the box for my pattern.
 The builder can call set providing the property and value and call get providing property to get back the previously stored value.
 Have another look at the two builders above to see this more clearly.
 Behind the scenes Expressions are used to make this approach clean, easy and tied to whatever type the builder is returning via the generic use.
 From that the property name is used to store the values in the dictionary and to get them back all in an efficient and type safe manner.

-If you were paying close attention you would have noticed the readability added by the use of the <code>A</code> and <code>Some</code> to give results like <code>A.TradePosition</code> and <code>Some.PositionValue</code> that conform to natural language.
+If you were paying close attention you would have noticed the readability added by the use of the `A` and `Some` to give results like `A.TradePosition` and `Some.PositionValue` that conform to natural language.
 While optional this can be the cherry on the top to make the calls natural to read.

 ```c#
     public class A